Brazil sweetens terms for Rio-Sao Paulo bullet train

 The bullet train will have stations at three international airports: Galeao in Rio de Janeiro, Guarulhos in Sao Paulo and Viracopos in Campinas, Figueiredo said.

-Among the companies expected to bid are Germany’s Siemens AG, France’s Alstom, Canada’s Bombardier Inc, South Korea’s Hyundai Corp and Japan’s Hitachi Construction Machinery Co Ltd and Mitsubishi Heavy Industries.
+Among the companies expected to bid are Germany’s Siemens , France’s Alstom, Canada’s Bombardier , South Korea’s Hyundai and Japan’s Hitachi and Mitsubishi.

-Critics argue the 260-miles between the two megacities is already amply served by commercial flights of less than an hour and that Brazil’s growing middle class is not big enough to make a bullet train financially feasible.
+Critics argue the 260-mile (420 km) distance between the two megacities is already amply served by commercial flights of less than an hour and that Brazil’s growing middle class is not big enough to make a bullet train financially feasible.

 Figueiredo, however, said the government estimates 40 million people will ride the bullet train in its first year, with demand rising to 100 million passengers by the end of the concession in 2060.